BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

   once I get used to keeping my fingers exactly where they are.
   After all, who likes to stretch their pinky all the way up there, and as often as all that?
+* Add emoji support, in some way?
+  Consider even a smile, which should be an easy 2-key adjacent hop.
+* Get back my unicode 2212 key?

 # Ecosystem